Throwback to when I used to ride horses.

 My parents took me to a stable that showed horses and I started riding and training with the head trainer there.
 I eventually bought this spicy Arabian horse named “Pistol” that lived up to his name.

-As you can see in the first photo, his neck has an arch to it or curve.
-This is an unnatural position for their necks but was the preferred “look” for showing “western pleasure.” *I really had no idea what I was doing, I was just a young teenager that wandered into this world.
+I really had no idea what I was doing, I was just a young teenager that wandered into this world.

 We came up to the 5 ft wall of the arena and I grabbed onto it and he ran out from under me as I came crashing down on my back in the dirt with the wind totally knocked out of me.
 He continued to do laps and then bucked the saddle off stomping on it a few times.
 I bruised a few ribs and was super sore both physically and emotionally.
 It sucked.